Programmable photonic waveguide arrays: opportunities and challenges: Device modeling and design

 \subsection{Material platforms}

-Although many material platforms are available, it is currently unclear which is optimal for realizing PWAs.
-In this subsection, we discuss the challenges in waveguide array fabrication and explore potential material platforms.
+Although a wide range of material platforms is available for integrated photonics, it remains unclear which are best suited for realizing scalable and high-performance programmable waveguide arrays.
+Note that Figure.~\ref{fig:vision_v4} (b) is an illustrative example of a possible PWA implementation, rather than a prescription for a specific material platform or tuning mechanism.
+In this subsection, we discuss key challenges associated with waveguide-array fabrication and tuning.
+We also examine candidate material platforms in terms of the design trade-offs they present for PWA implementations, to motivate future investigations in this emerging area.

 Low-propagation-loss waveguides are crucial for achieving reconfigurable WAs because photon loss significantly affects many applications.
 The smoothness of the waveguide surface plays a significant role in minimizing the propagation loss.
-Various fabrication approaches have been used for photonic WAs, with direct laser writing of waveguides~\cite{davis1996writing,szameit2007control,szameit2010discrete} and lithographic and etching-based technologies being the most widely adopted methods~\cite{chen2018emergence,rahim2018open,munoz2019foundry}.
-Direct laser writing enables the fabrication of two-dimensional WAs~\cite{meany2015laser} and helical waveguides~\cite{rechtsman_2013}.
-Lithographic and etching-based methods, on the other hand, provide low-loss waveguides~\cite{blumenthal2018silicon} and support large-scale integration~\cite{bao2023very,shekhar2024roadmapping}.
+Various fabrication approaches have been used for photonic WAs, with direct laser writing of waveguides~\supercite{davis1996writing,szameit2007control,szameit2010discrete} and lithographic and etching-based technologies being the most widely adopted methods~\supercite{chen2018emergence,rahim2018open,munoz2019foundry}.
+Direct laser writing enables the fabrication of two-dimensional WAs~\supercite{meany2015laser} and helical waveguides~\supercite{rechtsman_2013}.
+Lithographic and etching-based methods, on the other hand, provide low-loss waveguides~\supercite{blumenthal2018silicon} and support large-scale integration~\supercite{bao2023very,shekhar2024roadmapping}.
 However, they are often constrained to planar waveguide arrays, limiting their ability to implement the time evolution of one-dimensional quantum walks only.